-Table L1 - risk mitigations
+Table J1 - risk mitigations

-Actions Required at all levels Supporting Document Adapt processes as required for screening of staff, consumers, and support people to capture COVID-19 symptoms, travel history, and/or attendance at locations of interest, if they have been directed to have a test or are awaiting a test result.
+Actions Required at all levels Supporting Document • Adapt processes as required for screening of staff, consumers, and support people to capture COVID-19 symptoms, travel history, and/or attendance at locations of interest, if they have been directed to have a test or are awaiting a test result.
 Redirect symptomatic consumers or those with contact history for testing in line with Ministry of Health guidance.
 Operating Guidelines Refer to the Vaccination Site Screening Questions section above.
 Robust communication strategy to regularly inform staff and consumers of Programme and service delivery changes.
-COVID-19: Q&A for primary health care workers.
-Promote staff awareness of resources to maintain up-to-date knowledge of national COVID-19 related information. Āwhina App Oversee and manage safe access to the site and queue management.
+COVID-19 - Health New Zealand Te Whatu Ora Promote staff awareness of resources to maintain up-to-date knowledge of national COVID-19 related information. • Āwhina App Oversee and manage safe access to the site and queue management.
 Operating Guidelines Orientation and Adherence to Infection Prevention and Control (IPC) guidance, including hand hygiene, and Personal Protective Equipment (PPE) guidelines for various situations.
 These must be available and understood.
-Five Moments of Hand Hygiene FAQ regarding IPC and PPE PPE use in Health and Disability Care Settings Plans to support adequate and safe staffing to deliver services.
-Operating Guidelines Ensure there is sufficient internet connectivity to enable use of the AIR and other technology in all relevant areas of the site.
+Five Moments of Hand Hygiene COVID-19: Infection prevention and control recommendations for health and disability care workers - Health New Zealand Te Whatu Ora Plans to support adequate and safe staffing to deliver services.
+Operating Guidelines • Ensure there is sufficient internet connectivity to enable use of the AIR and other technology in all relevant areas of the site.
 It may be necessary to use mobile Wi-Fi hotspots.
 Operating Guidelines Staff wellness: Staff must be discouraged from attending work when unwell and must be encouraged to be up to date with occupationally relevant vaccinations.
 Ensure that environmental safety considerations, including ventilation, are adequately appraised.